 Why Am I Waking Up at Night While My Partner Keeps Sleeping?|

 Can you relate to waking up in the middle of the night and not falling asleep for what seems like forever?
 You toss and turn or lie wide awake while your partner sleeps like a rock.
 You want to nudge them and ask, “Why do I keep waking up at night?” but at least one of you needs a good night’s sleep.
 The truth is, when your sleep quality suffers, your partner’s usually does, too.
-Many individuals experience insomnia, and even when it affects one partner and not the other, finding the right solutions is a shared effort.
+Many individuals experience insomnia and other sleep issues, and even when it affects one partner and not the other, finding the right solutions is a shared effort.
 You may need to make some big lifestyle changes to improve your sleeping, but don’t worry.
 They aren’t difficult and the benefits include improving your overall health and wellness.

 Why Do I Wake Up at Night?

-There are several reasons we wake up at night, and some of them are perfectly healthy and normal.
+There are several reasons adults wake up at night, and some of them are perfectly healthy and normal.
 But some negative habits may be causing you to wake up regularly and not be able to fall asleep quickly and soundly.
 In fact, your diet and lifestyle could be setting you or your partner up for the exact sleep cycle you want to escape.
 We’ll talk about ways to overcome insomnia next, but first let’s look at some of its main causes.
-Next time you’re wondering, “Why do I always wake up at night?” while your partner keeps snoozing, you can run through this checklist and keep reading for practical solutions.
+Next time you’re wondering, “Why do I always wake up at night?” while your partner keeps snoozing, you can run through this checklist of common questions and keep reading for practical solutions.

 - You’re Between REM cycles